 Having joint debt can be stressful, but tackling it together can allow you to improve your finances as a couple and work towards a healthier financial future – especially if you live together and have plans to buy a home or start a business.

-Simply understanding with the other person is going through can also make it easier to deal with debt.
+Simply understanding what the other person is going through can also make it easier to navigate the debt repayment process.

 You’ll both be protected from legal action

-Once your interlocking IVA has been approved, none of your – or your partner’s – creditors can get in touch with you or take any further action against you to get you to repay the debt.
+Once your interlocking IVA has been approved, none of your – or the other partner’s – creditors can get in touch with you or take any further action against you to get you to repay the debt.

-This can allow you to focus on making a single monthly payment towards your joint debt without the added stress of being contacted or harassed by the people you owe money to.
+This can allow you to focus on dealing with your debt without the added stress of being repeatedly contacted by the people you owe.

 Is an interlocking IVA a good idea?

 Whether an interlocking IVA is a good idea depends on your own personal circumstances.
-Like all debt solutions, just because it’s the right option for someone else, it doesn’t automatically mean it’s the right choice for you.
+Like all debt solutions, just because it’s the right option for someone else in a similar situation, it doesn’t automatically mean it’s the right choice for you.

-When you apply for an interlocking IVA, your IP will assess your situation and determine whether it’s a good idea based on the information provided.
+When you apply for an interlocking IVA, your IP will assess your income and debts and determine whether it’s a good idea based on the information provided.

-Generally, an interlocking IVA can be useful if you and your partner have joint debts that you’re struggling to pay and have various other financial obligations, such as mortgage payments and utility bills.
+Generally, an interlocking IVA will be suitable if you and your partner have joint debts that you’re struggling to pay and have various other financial obligations, such as a mortgage and utility bills.

 Conclusion